Email Marketing: The Complete Guide 2026

 Positioning:

-- Inline in blog content (after the 2nd paragraph or at the end)
+- Inline in the blog content (after the 2nd paragraph or at the end)

 - Sticky bar at the top of the page

-- Exit-intent popup (appears when the user is about to leave the page)
+- Exit-intent popup (shows when the user wants to leave the page)

 - Sidebar widget (desktop)